RasyadBima15/Student-Directory-App/README.md

 The Student Directory App is a Java application designed to manage student data using Java Swing for the graphical user interface (GUI) and MySQL for the database.
 It provides an intuitive and user-friendly interface for administrators or teachers to perform various operations related to student management.

-The application consists of two branches:
+The application consists of two branches besides the main branch:

 1. **Project_1** (First Version without using GUI): This branch represents the initial version of the app, which focuses on the core functionality without a graphical interface.
 It provides a command-line interface (CLI) for performing operations such as adding, updating, and deleting student records directly through MySQL commands.